lynseahoss/Drinking-Bad/README.md

 ## Project Description

 This project is a simple application that can be expanded with later features.
-Inspired by the TV Drama "Breaking Bad", this application provides the user with a randomly selected character from the TV show with their name, nickname, actor(ess) name, and picture.
-It also displays a randomly selected drink with name, ingredients, mixing instructions, and serving container.
+Inspired by the TV Drama "Breaking Bad" (BB), this application presents the user with a drink choice.
+Each drink choice leads to an information page on a BB character with their name, nickname, actor(ess) name, and picture.
+It also displays a selected drink with name, ingredients, and mixing instructions.

 This responsive application has a foundation in HTML, CSS and Javascript.
 It utilizes a Bulma CSS framework and three separate APIs.
 The focus was on clean and simple code that would allow for easy expansion with new features as the project developed.